Crypto Tax Return Guide | SARS Deadlines & Compliance 2025

 CORPORATE TAXPAYERS

 South African companies are subject to corporate income tax.
-This applies to all resident companies, in respect of their worldwide income, and to non-resident companies on income derived from a South African source.
+Resident companies are taxed on worldwide income, while non-resident companies are taxed on income from South African sources.

-A company is considered a resident if it is incorporated in South Africa or if its place of effective management is in the country.
+A company is considered a South African tax resident if it is incorporated in South Africa or if its place of effective management is in the country.

-Corporate taxable income is calculated by subtracting allowable deductions.
-Deductions may include operating expenses, capital allowances, and losses carried forward from previous years.
+Corporate taxable income is calculated by subtracting allowable deductions, which may include operating expenses, capital allowances, and losses carried forward from previous years.

-Companies must file annual tax returns and make provisional tax payments during the year to avoid penalties and interest.
+Companies must file annual tax returns and make provisional tax payments throughout the year to avoid penalties and interest.

 PROCESS AND COSTING